 The Nursing and Midwifery Council (NMC) regulates nurses and midwives in the UK and maintains a register of qualified nurses, midwives and specialist community public health nurses.
 The register is searchable online.
 Other site content includes information on the fitness to practise process, with details of recent hearing outcomes; fitness to practise annual reports; links to legislation; the NMC code of conduct; and circulars.

 Ofcom (the Office of Communications) is the independent regulator and competition authority for the media and communications industries in the UK.
 It was created in December 2003 from a merger of the Broadcasting Standards Commission, the Independent Television Commission, Oftel, the Radio Authority and the Radio Communications Agency.
-Since 1 October 2011 it has also been responsible for the regulation of the UK’s postal services, and since 3 April 2017 of the BBC.
+It has also been responsible for the regulation since 1 October 2011 of the UK’s postal services, and since 3 April 2017 of the BBC.
 Information and documents on the site include consultations, codes of practice, guidance, reports, and selected material from the former sites of the defunct “legacy regulators”.
 An Enforcement section within the “Stakeholders” area includes details of Ofcom’s competition and other regulatory enforcement casework since 1996, in the Competition and Consumer Enforcement Bulletin.

 The Office of Fair Trading (OFT) was a non-ministerial government department which was responsible for promoting and protecting consumer interests in the UK and ensuring that businesses were fair and competitive.
 The OFT was abolished on 1 April 2014 and its work and responsibilities transferred to various bodies including the Competition and Markets Authority (CMA) and the Financial Conduct Authority (FCA).
 This page on the GOV.UK site includes a link to the archived OFT web site within the UK Government Web Archive, which includes press releases, reports, decisions, consultation documents and annual reports.

 The Office of Rail and Road (ORR – formerly the Office of Rail Regulation) is the independent regulator of Britain’s railway industry and monitor of Highways England (formerly the Highways Agency).
 Like several other economic regulators it exercises, concurrently with the Competition and Markets Authority, competition and consumer powers within its sector.
 Its site has a wide range of information and documents, and links to railway-related legislation.